yahoo/context-parser/README.md

 ## License

 This software is free to use under the Yahoo Inc. BSD license.
-See the [LICENSE file][] for license text and copyright information.
+See the [LICENSE file][] for the license text and copyright information.

 [LICENSE file]: ./LICENSE